oracle-livelabs/partner-solutions/oci-observability-management-database-management/exploremetrics/exploremetrics.md

-# Explore Database Management Metrics
+# Create an alarm using Database Management metrics

 ## Introduction